Mentor-Friends/FreeschemaFrontendDocs/003-Register.md

 }
 ```

-After you do this do not forget to register it.
+After you do this do not forget to register it in routes.
+In this example we have named it /register.